2022 Shetland Islands Council election: Boundary changes

-Following the implementation of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and Comhairle nan Eilean Siar.
+Following the implementation of the Islands (Scotland) Act 2018, a review of the boundaries was undertaken in North Ayrshire, Argyll and Bute, Highland, Orkney Islands, Shetland Islands and the Western Isles.
 The act allowed for single- or two-member wards to be created to allow for better representation of island communities.
 As a result, the seven existing wards were retained with realigned boundaries but the number of councillors was increased from 22 to 23.
 Lerwick North was renamed Lerwick North and Bressay but was otherwise unchanged, as were North Isles and Shetland North.
 The boundaries were adjusted in the remaining wards which resulted in Shetland Central and Shetland South being increased from three- to four-member wards and Shetland West being reduced to a dual-member ward.

+Shetland MSP Beatrice Wishart opposed the proposals for the Shetland West ward over concerns that two councillors would not sufficiently represent their constituents on the council.

+Candidates

+The total number of candidates increased from 33 in 2017 to 36.
+The number of independent candidates (29) outstripped any individual party but fell by one from the previous election.
+The Greens contested an election in Shetland for the first time and named more candidates than any other party at three.
+The SNP stood two candidates – an increase of one from 2017 – while Labour named one candidate, contesting their first election in Shetland since 1994.
+Sovereignty also named one candidate foe the election.

 Uncontested Seats

-After nominations closed on 30 March 2022, two wards – North Isles and Shetland North – didn't receive enough candidates to trigger an election.
-Both are three member wards and only five candidates stood in total.
-As a result, all five candidates were automatically elected without a poll being conducted and a by-election will be scheduled to fill the vacant North Isles seat.
+After nominations closed on 30 March 2022, two wards – North Isles and Shetland North – did not receive enough candidates to trigger an election.
+Both are three-member wards and only five candidates stood in total.
+As a result, all five candidates were automatically elected without a poll being conducted and a by-election was scheduled to fill the vacant North Isles seat.
 The lack of interest in standing for election was called a "threat to local democracy" by the Greens.
 Across Scotland, 18 councillors were automatically elected because the number of candidates was not enough to trigger an election.
 During the 2017 local elections in Scotland, just three council wards were uncontested but votes were held in every ward in both 2007 and 2012 – the first elections to use multi-member wards and the single transferable vote.
 Public disinterest in standing for election to local councils has been linked to the "ridiculous" size of some local authorities and the low pay councillors receive for their work.

 Campaign

-During the election campaign, candidates gave particular focus to the cost of living, housing and the proposed construction of fixed link tunnels.
+During the election campaign, candidates gave particular focus to the cost of living, housing and the proposed construction of fixed-link tunnels.
 A survey conducted by The Shetland Times prior to the election found highest support for the issues of fuel poverty, fixed links and digital connectivity as priorities for the new council.